GuillaumeChamp/DiscordBot/README.md

 - Multiple game handling

-This project use JDA and have a gradle structure.
+This project use JDA and have a maven structure.

-At this moment this project is a proof of concept and is no longer maintained.